awslabs/aws-encryption-sdk-specification/framework/transitive-requirements.md

 [//]: # "Copyright Amazon.com Inc. or its affiliates.
 All Rights Reserved."
 [//]: # "SPDX-License-Identifier: CC-BY-SA-4.0"

-# Transitive requirements for supported libraries
+# Transitive requirements for supported formats

 ## Version